wandb/wandb/wandb/sdk/launch/sweeps/README.md

 _Using Launch to run a sweep._

 Create the sweep as you would normally, but specify a `queue`.
-Here we specify the default queue
+Here we specify the default queue.

 ```
 WANDB_BASE_URL=https://api.wandb.test wandb sweep sweep-bayes.yaml --queue my_cool_sweep --entity hupo